pierrelouys/FBAlpha/readme.md

 ### Compiling

 ```
-make init -f makefile.small
+make small
 ```

-Where `makefile.small` is the name of the makefile for the specific build.
+Where `small` is the name of the specific build.